 Getting enough of the “sunshine vitamin”, or vitamin D, can prove to be a challenge as the days get shorter and we see less sunlight.

 Vitamin D is an important nutrient for our overall health.
 It helps regulate our calcium and phosphorus levels, two minerals that are essential to our bone health.
-While you might think bone health is the only benefit of vitamin D, there are actually many more.
+While you might think bone health is the only benefit, there are actually many more.

 - Stronger immune and nervous systems